Gpotet/angular2-sug/README.md

-Step 1 of the workshop
+Step 2 of the workshop: Add a list of contacts